 Week 13 β Unsupervised (11/14β18)

-In this week, we are going to talk more about unsupervised learning β learning without labels.
 We are not going to have time to investigate these techniques very deeply, but I want you to know about them, and you are experimenting with them in Assignment 6.

 This weekβs content is lighter, since we just had a large assignment and a midterm, and another assignment is due on Sunday.

-π§ Content Overview#
+π§ Content Overview

 This week has 0h45m of video and 0 words of assigned readings.
 This weekβs videos are available in a Panopto folder.

-π₯ No Supervision#
+π₯ No Supervision

 In this video, we review the idea of supervised learning and contrast it with unsupervised learning.